metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_definition_v1alpha1_manifest.md

 Required:

-- `file_path_pattern` (String) Indicates the path to the log file using a pattern, it corresponds to the variable (log path) in the database kernel.
+- `file_path_pattern` (String) Specifies the paths or patterns identifying where the log files are stored.
+This field allows the system to locate and manage log files effectively.
+Examples:  - /home/postgres/pgdata/pgroot/data/log/postgresql-* - /data/mysql/log/mysqld-error.log
-- `name` (String) Specifies the type of log, such as 'slow' for a MySQL slow log file.
+- `name` (String) Specifies a descriptive label for the log type, such as 'slow' for a MySQL slow log file.
+It provides a clear identification of the log's purpose and content.

-<a id="nestedatt--spec--component_defs--monitor"></a>
-### Nested Schema for `spec.component_defs.monitor`

-Optional:

-- `built_in` (Boolean) To enable the built-in monitoring.
-When set to true, monitoring metrics will be automatically scraped.
-When set to false, the provider is expected to configure the ExporterConfig and manage the Sidecar container.
-- `exporter_config` (Attributes) Provided by the provider and contains the necessary information for the Time Series Database.
-This field is only valid when BuiltIn is set to false. (see [below for nested schema](#nestedatt--spec--component_defs--monitor--exporter_config))

-<a id="nestedatt--spec--component_defs--monitor--exporter_config"></a>
-### Nested Schema for `spec.component_defs.monitor.exporter_config`

-Required:

-- `scrape_port` (String) Defines the port that the exporter uses for the Time Series Database to scrape metrics.

-Optional:

-- `scrape_path` (String) Specifies the URL path that the exporter uses for the Time Series Database to scrape metrics.

 <a id="nestedatt--spec--component_defs--pod_spec"></a>